 - Boost Table Switching This option when enabled allows a switch input to be configured which switches between two different boost duty or target tables.
-You can also allow it to switch tables based on gear by selecting "Gear-based". - Boost Table Switching Gear If boost table switching is set to gear based, the MS3Pro will switch to the second boost table when you shift into this gear and above. - Boost Delay (Timed From Launch) If launch control is enabled, this setting applies a multiplier curve to the boost duty or target based on the time after launch, to ramp up boost once the launch control is released.
-If you would rather specify the boost duty or target directly as a function of time after launch, use the "Boost vs Speed / Gear / Time" setting instead. - Specific Launch Duty/Target If launch control is enabled, this setting controls what target (closed-loop) or duty (open-loop) is used for boost control. - Launch Boost Duty This is the duty used by Specific Launch Duty/Target, if using open loop boost control. - Launch boost target This is the boost target used by Specific Launch Duty/Target, if using closed loop boost control. - Boost vs speed / gear / time This item enables a curve that specifies boost duty or target directly as a function of VSS, gear position, or time after launch.
+You can also allow it to switch tables based on gear by selecting "Gear-based". - Boost Table Switching Gear If boost table switching is set to gear based, the MS3Pro will switch to the second boost table when you shift into this gear and above. - Boost Timed From Launch If launch control is enabled, this setting applies a multiplier curve to the boost duty or target based on the time after launch, to ramp up boost once the launch control is released.
+If you would rather specify the boost duty or targer directly as a function of time after launch, use the "Boost vs Speed / Gear / Time" setting instead. - Specific Launch Duty/Target If launch control is enabled, this setting controls what target (closed-loop) or duty (open-loop) is used for boost control. - Launch Boost Duty This is the duty used by Specific Launch Duty/Target, if using open loop boost control. - Launch boost target This is the boost target used by Specific Launch Duty/Target, if using closed loop boost control. - Boost vs speed / gear / time This item enables a curve that specifies boost duty or target directly as a function of VSS, gear position, or time after launch.
 This ignores the boost tables when active and uses its own curve, instead of modifying the tables as with the boost timed from launch option. - Above TPS % This setting is used in conjunction with the Boost vs Speed function.
 Below this TPS setting, the normal boost tables are used.
-Above this TPS setting, the boost vs speed curve is used. - Bias table per gear Enables a boost bias table per gear for single solenoid (not dome.)
-This could be useful if you are seeing different required solenoid duty cycles in each gear and can allow you to set the open-loop 'best guess' bias to be closer to the most typical duty, if tuned correctly this gives the closed-loop less work to do. - Per Gear Targets Specifies the boost target in each gear if boost by gear is active.
+Above this TPS setting, the boost vs speed curve is used. - Per Gear Targets Specifies the boost target in each gear if boost by gear is active.